-Owing to these dynamic integrations, Zoho Projects has become a renowned project management software for small businesses.
+Because of these dynamic integrations, Zoho Projects has truly become an incredibly well-known and well-used project management software globally for small businesses!

 Step 6: Add Users

-It’s that easy to collaborate with your teammates on this online project management software.
+And it’s that easy to collaborate with your teammates on this amazing online project management software!

-If you wish to add your clients too, you can do that under ‘Client Users’.
+Well, you can!
+Simply do that under ‘Client Users’.

 Apart from that, you can also manage teams, profiles, and roles.

-You can now exit out of this setup by clicking the ‘X’ button in the upper-right corner.
+- Click the ‘X’ button to exit in the upper-right corner.

 Step 7: Know Your Dashboard

-It’s time to familiarize yourself with the Zoho Projects dashboard.
+Now its time to familiarize yourself with the Zoho Projects dashboard:

-- By clicking on ‘Home’ (see left-hand side menu), you’ll be able to see a snapshot of your activities, such as open tasks, closed tasks, open issues, closed issues, open milestones, and closed milestones.
+- Click ‘Home’ (see left-hand side menu), to view a snapshot of your activities such as open tasks, closed tasks, open issues, closed issues, open milestones, and closed milestones.

 - The widgets can be customized by clicking the three dots in the upper-right corner.

-- To find updates from different people, you visit ‘Status’ next to ‘Feed’.
+- To find updates from different people, click ‘Status’ next to ‘Feed’.

-- To see the timeline of activities happening in your Zoho Projects account, click on ‘Activity Stream’ next to ‘Status’ (refer to the screengrab).
+- Click ‘Activity Stream’ next to ‘Status’ to view the timeline of activities happening in your Zoho Projects account (refer to the screengrab).

-- When you need to converse with your entire team, head over to ‘Discuss’ on the left-hand side navigation panel.
+- When you need to converse with your entire team, select ‘Discuss’ on the left-hand side bar.

-- Just above your Gantt Chart, click on ‘Add Task’ or the drop-down arrow to select ‘Add Task List’ instead.
+- Just above your Gantt Chart, click ‘Add Task’.

-- If you wish to see a calendar representation of your projects, click on ‘Calendar’ below ‘Reports’
+- If you want to see a calendar representation of your projects, click ‘Calendar’ below ‘Reports’.

 - Under ‘Work Overview’ (see the menu again), you’ll find tasks, issues, milestones, and timesheets

-If you click on ‘Tasks’, you’ll notice that the Kanban view is selected by default.
+If you click ‘Tasks’, you’ll see that Kanban view is selected by default.

-We prefer the Kanban view since it’s the most appropriate visual representation of our workflows.
+We prefer the Kanban view, as it’s the best visual representation of our workflows.

-Using this project management software for small businesses, you can also manage your invoices, expenses, forums, feeds, documents, and pages.
+This project management software for small businesses can also be used to manage invoices, expenses, forums, feeds, documents, and pages.